RobertDWhite/WhiteMatterTech/content/posts/sdr-research-stack/index.md

 The web application source is not currently public.
 If there is interest, i am open to discussing it.
 Reach out via the channels below.

+## Related Posts

+- [ADSB on Kubernetes](/posts/adsb-kubernetes/) — the ADS-B piece of this stack, covered on its own.
+- [ADSB](/posts/adsb/) — the original single-band Docker build that started it.
+- [One Ollama Endpoint, Two Very Different Backends](/posts/heterogeneous-ollama/) — the inference endpoint behind the Whisper and LLM stages.
+- [Building Interactive Trainers From My Audiobook Library](/posts/interactive-audiobook-trainers/) — Whisper applied to a much less noisy signal.

 ---

 > *Originally published at [w3rdw.radio](https://w3rdw.radio/posts/sdr-research-stack/).*